ShubhanKamat/SupplyChainOptimisation/README.md

 ```

 ## Deployment
-This app is ready for production deployment using WSGI servers like Gunicorn or uWSGI.
+This app is ready for deployment using WSGI servers like Gunicorn or uWSGI.

 Gunicorn Deployment Example: